TiagoOliverDev/Movies_Test/README.md

 ## Step 3: Run the project

-Open a terminal and run the following command:
+Open folder project and open a terminal and run the following command:

 ```bash
 npm run dev